Skip to main content

 Operation broadcasting

-The broadcasting thread keeps sumbitted operations in memory for at least 32 seconds with a cap of 32000 operations being propagated at the same time.
+The broadcasting thread keeps submitted operations in memory for at least 32 seconds with a cap of 32000 operations being propagated at the same time.
 It also keeps LRU caches of operations already processed by the current peer, and by other peers it is connected to.

 When an operation is submitted to the broadcasting thread, it is first checked for expiry (expired operations are dropped), and ignored if it is already being propagated.